Generic Solutions of Equations Involving the Modular $j$-function: Existential Closedness and the Zilber--Pink Conjecture

-This conjecture can be thought of as a version of Hilbert's Nullstellensatz for systems of algebraic equations involving the $j$-function (cf \cite{daquino-macintyre-terzo}).
+Conjecture \ref{conj:ec} can be thought of as a version of Hilbert's Nullstellensatz for systems of algebraic equations involving the $j$-function (cf \cite{daquino-macintyre-terzo} for the discussion in the case of the exponential function).
 The examples of \cite[\textsection 3]{paper1} show that if $V$ has constant coordinates or is contained in a proper subvariety of the form $M\times\mathrm{Y}(1)^{n}$, with $M$ a M\"obius subvariety, then it can happen that $V\cap\mathrm{E}_{j}^{n}$ is empty.